Tom Petty: Death

 On October 1, 2017, Petty's wife Dana York found him not breathing and in cardiac arrest at their home.
 He was resuscitated and taken to the UCLA Medical Center in Santa Monica, California, where he was put on life support.
 He died at 8:40 p.m.
 PDT on October 2.
 There had been premature reports of his death throughout the day.

-A memorial service for Petty was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, Los Angeles, on October 16, 2017.
+Petty's memorial service was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, Los Angeles, on October 16, 2017.

 On January 19, 2018, the Los Angeles County Medical Examiner announced that Petty's death was due to an "accidental overdose" stating "multisystem organ failure due to resuscitated cardiopulmonary arrest due to mixed drug toxicity", a combination of fentanyl, oxycodone, acetylfentanyl and despropionyl fentanyl (all opioids); temazepam and alprazolam (both benzodiazepines); and citalopram (an antidepressant).
 In a statement on his website, Petty's wife and daughter said he had a number of medical problems, including emphysema, knee difficulties "and most significantly a fractured hip".
 He was prescribed pain medication for these problems and informed on the day of his death that his hip injury had worsened.
 The statement read, "[it] is our feeling that the pain was simply unbearable and was the cause for his overuse of medication.[..]
 We feel confident that this was, as the coroner found, an unfortunate accident."

 On September 23, 2018, Petty's widow Dana gave an interview to Billboard saying that Petty put off hip surgery his doctors had recommended for some time.
 "He'd had it in mind it was his last tour and he owed it to his long-time crew, from decades some of them, and his fans."
 Dana said that Petty was in a good mood the day before his death: "He had those three shows in L.A.
 Never had he been so proud of himself, so happy, so looking forward to the future—and then he's gone."

 Equipment

 Petty owned and used a number of guitars over the years.
+Throughout his career, he primarily played a sunburst 1964 Fender Stratocaster owned by fellow Heartbreakers member Mike Campbell.
+His primary acoustic guitar was a 1964 Gibson Dove.

-Petty was known for his usage of Rickenbacker guitars, which he frequently played from 1979 onwards.
+Petty was also known for his usage of Rickenbacker guitars, which he frequently played from 1979 onwards.
 The Rickenbacker 660/12TP neck was designed by Petty and featured his signature from 1991 to 1997.
 He also extensively played several Fender Telecasters and a Guild D25 12-string acoustic.

 Petty's later amplifier setup featured two Fender Vibro-King 60-watt combos.